Recommended Reading Path

 Short, practical reads for business owners and teams making technology decisions.

-Reduce Microsoft 365 license waste by reviewing users, roles, shared mailboxes, add-ons, inactive accounts, and service dependencies before removing access.
+Reduce Microsoft 365 licence waste by reviewing licences against real job roles, inactive accounts, shared mailbox needs, add-ons, and service For teams.

 Read articleTeams vs SharePoint vs OneDrive: Where Should Business Files Go?